mehdisbys/megaprof/readme.md

 #### High priority

-- [ ] Backend : Ability to flag and advert as inappropriate (Button), select the reason why the advert is offending, leave an optional feedback
+- [ ] Backend : (WIP) Ability to flag and advert as inappropriate (Button), select the reason why the advert is offending, leave an optional feedback
 - [ ] Backend : Ability to list flagged advert and suspend an advert or account
 - [ ] Backend : Location radius slider does not work when creating an advert
 - [ ] Backend : Teachers should enter a tagline when creating their advert